 Here’s how we see it at Ladder — Historically, marketing has been predominantly driven by guesswork and luck based on what marketers think or have heard/read works best.
 But guesswork doesn’t lead to a repeatable, scalable model for growing a business.

-Over the 2+ years since we started Ladder, we’ve been working to remove that guesswork from growth bit by bit.
+Over the years since we started Ladder, we’ve been working to remove that guesswork from growth, bit by bit.

-First we built out a proper growth marketing process.
+In 2014(ish), we validated a repeatable growth marketing process.

-Alongside that, we built the world’s largest database of growth marketing tactics.
+In 2016 we also built and released the world’s largest database of growth marketing tactics.

-A major next step for us in eradicating guesswork was to build proper machine learning directly into our proprietary technology to enable our team to make better strategic decisions driven by data.
+In 2017, we knew the major next step for us in removing guesswork was to build proper machine learning directly into our proprietary technology to enable our team to make better strategic decisions driven by data.

 We have a deep database of information about what marketing tactics have been successful, the ROI they’ve driven for clients, the industries and business models that they work on, and much, much more.

-We have a talented product team with a functional knowledge of machine learning, so we built a basic version of machine learning into the Planner on our own to power a baseline recommendation engine for marketing tactics.
+As a forward-thinking growth agency, we have always valued product development and the productization of our methodology/insights.
+This being the case, we happen to have a very talented product team with a functional knowledge of machine learning, so we built a basic version of machine learning into our platform.
+This machine learning v1 powered a baseline recommendation engine for marketing tactics.